Elizabeth T. Clement

 Chief Justice: 2022 through present

-Clement owned and operated Clement Law, PLLC, from 2002 to 2006, where she represented individuals and businesses primarily in the areas of family law, adoption, probate, estate planning, and criminal law.
+Chief Justice Clement began her legal career in private practice, representing individuals and in the areas of family law, adoption, probate, estate planning, and criminal law.

-Justice Clement lives with her husband and their four children in East Lansing.
+Chief Justice Clement lives with her husband and children in East Lansing.